CaveSpider1212/Notebook/WSU SPRING 2025 SEMESTER/PHYSICS 202/Unit 2 - DC Circuits/Circuits.md

 > $\hspace{4mm} = \frac{8.0 \times 10^{-6}}{2.0 \times 10^{-6}} (0.08)$
 > $\hspace{4mm} =$ 0.32 W

-> [!info] Capacitors in a Steady-State Circuit
+> [!info] Capacitors in a Steady-State Circuit (Relating to Open/Closed Switches)
-> After the switch has been closed for a long time, the capacitors serve as open circuits once they are fully charged, so no current flows through them.
+> After the switch has been open or closed for a long time, the capacitors serve as open circuits once they are fully charged, so no current flows through them.
+>
+> Note: The voltage drops across the capacitor may be different when the switch has been open or closed for a long time.
+>
+> Note: The voltage drop is also 0 as soon as the switch is closed since the capacitor would initially have no charge (it charges over time).